creagia/filament-code-field/README.md

 With code autocompletion, light/dark modes, multiple languages, read-only mode and more.

+Check screenshots and read more about the package in our [blog post](https://creagia.com/blog/a-code-field-for-the-filamentphp-admin-panel-and-form-builder).

 ## Installation

 You can install the package via composer: